-Presenting the budget speech in the National Assembly on Friday, the minister announced to abolish the FED and reduce sales tax to 12.5 percent from 17 percent.
-Earlier, the government was charging 40 percent to 47 percent taxes under the head of FED, customs duties and sales tax.
+Presenting the budget speech in the National Assembly on Friday, the minister announced to abolish the FED and reduce the sales tax to 12.5 percent from 17 percent.
+Earlier, the government was charging 40 percent to 47 percent taxes under the head of FED, customs duties, and sales tax.

 Shaukat Tarin also announced to facilitate the importers of electric vehicles by reducing the FED from 17 percent to 1 percent.

-He said the government will support the electric vehicles imports to reduce the import bill of petroleum.
+He said the government will support electric vehicles imports to reduce the import bill of petroleum.

-STEP APPRECIATED: Meanwhile, an industry source appreciated the reduction of taxes in the budget 2021-22 and said it would bring the prices of local make car down.
+STEP APPRECIATED: Meanwhile, an industry source appreciated the reduction of taxes in the budget 2021-22 and said it would bring the prices of local make cars down.